-First, a little history.
-In response to the recent mortgage crisis, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act, which imposed new obligations on mortgage creditors and servicers and gave the Consumer Financial Protection Bureau (CFPB) the ability to both implement the new requirements, as well as adopt new rules.
-(Learn more in Nolo’s article New Federal Rules Protecting Homeowners With Mortgages.)
+In response to the foreclosure crisis, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+This federal law imposed new obligations on mortgage creditors and loan servicers.
+It also gave the Consumer Financial Protection Bureau (CFPB) the ability to both implement new requirements, as well as adopt new rules.

-Under the periodic statement rule, your mortgage creditor or servicer must provide you with a mortgage statement each billing cycle (usually monthly) that meets certain timing and content requirements.
+Among other things, the periodic statement rule says that the mortgage creditor or servicer must send periodic billing statements to the borrower.
+Under this rule, your mortgage creditor or servicer must provide you with a mortgage statement each billing cycle, usually monthly, that meets specific timing and content requirements.

 The periodic statement rule requires that all of the following information be included in the billing statement.

 The statement must show how much you owe, the payment due date, and the amount of the late fee if you submit payment after the courtesy period expires.

 A breakdown of how much money per payment will be applied to principal, interest, and escrow, as well as the total of any fees imposed since the last statement and any past-due amounts, must also be contained in the statement.
 This information will help you track how your payments are distributed among the different categories.

 Also, be on the lookout to ensure the servicer doesn't make an error, such as charging improper fees.

 The statement must include a list of all transaction activity and a breakdown of payments you made since the last statement and since the beginning of the calendar year.
 It must also show how those payments were applied to principal, interest, escrow, fees, and suspense.
 The statement must include the date of the transaction, a brief description of the transaction, and the amount of the transaction.